 Olive oils from France are grouped into three main taste “families” or flavor profiles.
 Each one has very different taste characteristics.

 –Subtle taste (ripe fruity or “fruité mûr“) – made from ripe olives, the olive oils of this family are extracted from fresh olives.
-They are generally sweet with aromas of fruits (dry, ripe), flowers, and accompanied by vegetal notes.
+They are generally sweet with aromas of fruits (dry, ripe), and flowers, and accompanied by vegetal notes.

 –Intense taste (fruity green or “fruité vert“) – extracted from fresh olives, harvested several days before full maturity when the olive’s color is turning from green to mauve.
 They can present light to medium bitterness.
-The taste notes are vegetal, herbaceous.
+The taste notes are vegetal, and herbaceous.

 –Old-fashioned (matured or “à l’ancienne“) – Old-fashioned olive oils are made from matured olives.
 They do not have a fresh fruit character or a vegetal aroma.
-They come from olives which are stored and matured, under controlled conditions, for 4 to 8 days before extraction.
+They come from olives that are stored and matured, under controlled conditions, for 4 to 8 days before extraction.
 They deliver notes of cocoa, mushroom, vanilla, and candied fruit.
 There is no bitterness.